oxidecomputer/propolis/phd-tests/README.md

 ### Test context

-The `TestContext` structure contains a `VmFactory` helper object that tests can use to construct VMs.
+Every test gets a `phd_testcase::Framework` that contains helper methods for constructing VMs and their execution environments.
 See the module documentation for more information.

 The tests in `tests/src/smoke.rs` provide some simple examples of using the factory to customize and launch a new VM.